The Mount Pleasant Village Board of Directors and Committee Chairs

 Resident of Mount Pleasant since 2005.
 Born and raised in Puerto Rico, came to DC to attend Trinity College, graduating with B.A. in sociology.
 Earned an M.A. in sociology from the New School for Social Research, in New York, and is ABD in sociology.
 Taught at Hostos College, City University of New York, and held social planning positions in the executive branch of the Commonwealth of Puerto Rico.
 Held professional business analytical and management positions, and a currently a consultant in real estate management in her own company, CPR Management Services.
 Worked with the Village’s Membership and Diversity committees.

-William Emmet, Program Committee Co-Chair
+William Emmet, Governance Committee Co-Chair

 Resident of Mount Pleasant since 2000.
 Has more than twenty years of experience in mental health policy at the state and national levels.
 Earned a B.A. in history from Beloit College.
 Worked in television, journalism, as a writer, and as a teacher.
 Since 1990, has held a variety of positions addressing health care and mental health reform.
 Currently, is a principal with Emmet Consulting and a senior advisor with M3 Information.
 Serves on the Governance Committee.

 Resident of Mount Pleasant for more than 40 years.
 B.A. and M.P.A. in Science Policy.
 Formerly with the U.S. Department of Commerce, providing White House support, planning and program evaluation, and grants administration.
 Three-term ANC commissioner.
 Officer and director of community-based organizations.
 Recovery advocate and substance abuse policy advisor to D.C.
 Council, two mayors, Councilmembers and Committees, and government agencies.
 Founding Village Board Member and Vice Chair of Neighbors’ Consejo.
 Member of Communications and Volunteer Committees.